'Kingsman' writer teases crazy, different 'Golden Circle'

 What is the overarching theme of "Kingsman: The Golden Circle"?

-It's about Eggy (played by Taron Egerton), now that he's a spy, reconciling what it means to have a personal life.
+It's about Eggsy [played by Taron Egerton], now that he's a spy, reconciling what it means to have a personal life.

 James Bond embraces not settling down.
 But the question that really appealed to me, if you're a guy who wants a normal life, and you're close to your mom and like to have a girlfriend and want to marry, how the hell do you reconcile that with being a spy?